 Also, during the holiday season, all of the scammers climb out from under their rocks and do their best to trick you out of your well-intended contribution dollars.
 Be cautious, and make sure your contributions are going to legitimate charities.

-A gift of cash, regardless of the amount, is considered additional wages and is subject to employment taxes (FICA) and withholding taxes.
-Caution: If the gift recipient is a W-2 employee, the employer may not issue them a 1099-MISC for a holiday gift of cash; the amount must be treated as W-2 income.
-If an employer gives gift certificates, debit cards or similar items that are convertible to cash, their value is considered additional wages, regardless of the amount.
-However, if the gift is a coupon that is nontransferable and convertible only into a turkey, ham, gift basket or the like at a particular establishment, then the gift coupon would not be treated as a cash equivalent.
+A gift of cash from the employer to the employee, regardless of the amount, is considered additional wages and is subject to employment taxes (FICA) and withholding taxes.
+Caution: If the gift recipient is a W-2 employee, the employer may not issue them a Form 1099-NEC or 1099-MISC for a holiday gift of cash; the amount must be treated as W-2 income.
+If an employer gives workers gift certificates, debit cards or similar items that are convertible to cash, their value is considered additional wages, regardless of the amount.
+However, if the gift is a coupon that is nontransferable and convertible only to a turkey, ham, gift basket or the like at a specified establishment, then the gift coupon would not be treated as a cash equivalent.